X-ALMA: Plug & Play Modules and Adaptive Rejection for Quality Translation at Scale: Experiments

 \paragraph{Preference Data Construction} Given the scarcity of preference datasets for multilingual MT, we describe our approach to constructing preference data for 50 languages.
 Starting with the parallel data used in SFT, for each source sentence $x$, we generate a translation $y_\text{xalma}$ using X-ALMA that has been fine-tuned through SFT.
 Then, the reference translation $y_\text{ref}$ is designated as the preferred translation, and $y_\text{xalma}$ as the dis-preferred one, forming our initial preference dataset, denoted as $\mathcal{D}_1 = \{x, y_\text{ref}, y_\text{xalma}\}$.
-While \citet{alma-r} suggests that reference translations can sometimes be inferior to system-generated ones and employs reference-free models like XCOMET \citep{xcomet} for ranking translations in preference data construction, we opted not to use this method to avoid potential metric bias, as the same metrics are used for evaluation.Although \citet{alma-r} demonstrates that using the same metric for both ranking and evaluation aligns with human preferences, we chose to avoid this approach to prevent unnecessary controversy.
+Unlike \citet{alma-r}, we avoid the use of reference-free methods like XCOMET \citep{xcomet} for ranking translations in preference data construction to avoid potential bias, as the same metrics are used for evaluation.
 As a result, $\mathcal{D}1$ might contain some noise due to the assumption that reference translations are always preferred.
 To reduce this noise, for high-resource languages, we also employ GPT-4o to produce revised translations $y_\text{gpt}$ conditioned on $(x, y_\text{xalma})$, drawing on studies that show post-editing by LLMs can improve translation quality \citep{ki2024guiding,feng2024ladder,raunak-etal-2023-leveraging}.
 We show the prompts in Appendix \ref{app:sec:prompt}.
 Thus, our second preference dataset is defined as $\mathcal{D}_2 = \{x, y_\text{gpt}, y_\text{xalma}\}$.
 We then concatenate the two datasets to form the final preference dataset, denoted as $\mathcal{D} = \mathcal{D}_1 \cup \mathcal{D}_2$.